8. Returns for someone who has died

 Sending the tax return

-To send an estate tax return, you must first register your estate.
+To send an estate tax return, you must first register the estate online.

 You’ll get a Unique Taxpayer Reference (UTR) in the post within 15 working days (21 if you’re abroad) - you’ll need it to send a tax return.